raphasil/rest-client-generator/docs/_docs/04-client-spring-resttemplate.md

-# Spring Webclient

-## Introduction
+---
+title: "Spring RestTemplate"
+permalink: /docs/client-spring-resttemplate/
+excerpt: "Spring RestTemplate."
+last_modified_at: 2020-08-29
+toc: true
+---

-WebClient is a reactive client that provides an alternative to the RestTemplate, see the [documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html#webflux-client "Spring WebClient")
+RestTemplate is a no reactive client, see the [documentation](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#rest-resttemplate "Spring RestTemplate")

-## Getting Started

-### Using Spring Boot Starter
+## Using Spring Boot Starter

 You can use the starter that will provide an implementation of `ClientProvider` for `WebClient` and some basics configurations.